seth-dobson/artful-analytics.github.io/drafts/2020-07-09-a-feature-preprocessing-workflow.md

 many distinctions between [predictive and explanatory modeling](https://www.stat.berkeley.edu/~aldous/157/Papers/shmueli.pdf).

-However, when using tree-based algorithms, it is necessary to remove redundant predictors in order to get accurate variable importance rankings, which helps with interpretability.
+However, when using tree-based algorithms, it is helpful to remove redundant predictors in order to get more accurate variable importance rankings.
 To find the most redudant features in a dataset, I use the [findCorrelation()](https://topepo.github.io/caret/pre-processing.html#identifying-correlated-predictors) function from the [{Caret}](https://topepo.github.io/caret/) package.